EnterTheVoid-x86/Funkin/README.md

 Currently not much, but this is everything currently added:
 - Ghost Tapping built into Preferences
 - Choosing between the Classic or Centered strumline style
+- Icon Colored Health Bar
+- Bugfixes for the Chart Editor
+- Options from the Pause Menu
+- General tweaks

 # Getting Started